ppy/osu-wiki/news/2026/2026-08-21-pending-cup-x-community-charting-contest-2026.md

 series: community_contests
 ---

-It's been a year loaded with beatmapping contests, but brace yourselves for yet another one! *…or two?*
+It's been a year loaded with beatmapping contests, but brace yourselves for yet another one! *...or two?*

 ![](/wiki/shared/news/2026-08-21-pending-cup-x-community-charting-contest-2026/banner.jpg)